William Grierson (footballer)

-William Jay Grierson (李威廉; born 27 April 1998) is a professional footballer who plays for Hong Kong First Division side Eastern District.
+William Jay Grierson (李威廉; born 27 April 1998) is a former professional footballer who played as a defender.
+Born in Hong Kong, he played for the Philippines national under-22 football team.

 Early life

-Born in Sai Ying Pun, Hong Kong to a British father and a Chinese Filipino mother, William began his footballing journey in Hong Kong with the TSW Pegasus youth side in the local grassroots division.
+Born in Sai Ying Pun, Hong Kong to a British father and a Chinese Filipino mother, William began his footballing journey in Hong Kong with the Pegasus youth side in the local grassroots division.
 He soon completed his tertiary education at the Ateneo de Manila University whilst representing the youth national team of the Philippines.

 Club career

 United City

 Grierson began his career with PFL side United City, striking his first professional deal aged 23.
-William made his debut for the side in a 2-0 loss to J League side Kawasaki Frontale in the 2021 Asian Champions League group stage.
+William made his debut for the side in a 2–0 loss to J League side Kawasaki Frontale in the 2021 Asian Champions League group stage.
 He departed the club ahead of the 2023 PFL season.

 Eastern District

-Grierson joined Eastern District on a free, ending his 1 year football hiatus.
+In 2024, Grierson joined Eastern District, ending his 1-year football hiatus.